argoexe/Wall-OBS-Preset/README.md

 3. Find the folder where the preset is and then select the json file that you downloaded
-4. Now that it's imported you want to select the preset by hitting Scene Collection --> (instance count) inst multiwall
+4. Now that it's imported you want to select the preset by hitting Scene Collection --> (inst count) inst multiwall

 ![image](https://user-images.githubusercontent.com/105522941/168394885-f6182780-5901-415f-9485-05c5dc5eedcd.png)